 Clear the Clutter

-Mice like messes.
 So, inside and out you need to make sure you have everything cleaned up.
 Don’t leave piles of wood, cardboard boxes, paper, garbage, anything lying around inside or outside your home.
 This will just attract the mice and then you’ll have a problem on your hands.
 Not only with mice, but with snakes, too.

 Trim Back Shrubs & Bushes